Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Method

 In the first stage, we train the VAE-GAN using adversarial training \cite{fernandez2024generating,rombach2021highresolution}.
 The frozen VAE's encoder, i.e., VAE$_E$, is then used as part of the LDM's training, during the second stage.

 We adopt a Denoising Diffusion Implicit Model (DDIM) \cite{song2020denoising}, which constructs a non-Markovian forward process that preserves the same training objective as Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}, but allows for a more efficient deterministic sampling procedure.
 For the LDM's internal model, we use a conditional UNet architecture \cite{rombach2021highresolution,ronneberger2015u} as the network that learns the denoising process.
 During the second stage of training, we set the number of diffusion steps to $T=1000$.
 We set $\epsilon \in \mathbb{R}^{2 \times H/3 \times W/3}$ to be consistent with the dimensionality of $Z$, as defined in Section~\ref{subsec:vae}.
 Similarly, synthetically generated \textit{imperfect} segmentations $S$ are rescaled to the [0,1] range and downsampled to \( S_d \in \mathbb{R}^{1 \times H/3 \times W/3} \).
-The resulting $S_d$ is concatenated with the sampled $z_0$, forming the input \( z_{0,S_d} \in \mathbb{R}^{3 \times H/3 \times W/3} \) for the diffusion UNet.
+The resulting $S_d$ is concatenated with the sampled $z_0$, forming the input \( z_{0,S_d} \in \mathbb{R}^{3 \times H/3 \times W/3} \) for the diffusion UNet. \vincenzo{ Crucially, the optimization of the LDM is shared with the trainable components of the Team of Experts (ToE).
+Specifically, the gradients derived from minimizing $\mathcal{L}_{LDM}$ (Eq.
+2) are backpropagated to update both the weights of the denoising U-Net and the parameters of the positional expert $E_1$, along with the linear projection layers of the cross-attention mechanism ($F_Q, F_K, F_V$).
+This joint training strategy ensures that the generated conditioning embeddings $c$ are semantically aligned with the latent diffusion space, preventing latent collapse and enabling effective guidance for the restoration task. }